areebairfan08/PigmentML/README.md

 As each swatch's mixing ratio was determined and its RGB color measured, this information was carefully recorded into the rgb_data.csv file.
 There is a total of 71 colour mixes

+## Phase 2: Training a "Forward Mixing Model"
+### Goal: Develop a model that can predict the RGB output of any given pigment ratio by learning from the real examples, creating a synthetic dataset